A Look At The United Cup 2024 Tennis Tournament Prize Money On Offer

 The number 1 player in the final will be rewarded with a prize of USD 251,000, while each mixed doubles team will get USD 47,255 for a match win in the final.
 Similarly, the number 1 player in the semi-finals will receive USD 132,000 and the mixed doubles teams will get USD 24,750 each.

-What is the schedule and venue for the knockout matches (and final) of the United Cup 2024 tennis tournament?
+What is the schedule and venue for the final of the United Cup 2024 tennis tournament?

 View this post on Instagram